Getting Started With Web Soil Survey

 Click the Legend tab at the left side of the map to see a legend of the Rating values.

 - To create a printable version of the soil data, click Printable Version or Add to Shopping Cart:

 - Printable Version generates a Portable Document Format (PDF) document containing the rating or report that you just ran.

 Add to Shopping Cart adds the report or map to the shopping cart.

 You can add multiple ratings and reports to the shopping cart

-and then create a PDF document containing all the items you added to it.
+and then create a Portable Document Format (PDF) document containing all the items you added to it.

 The AOI soil map and the list of map units and their descriptions are added to the shopping cart by default.

 Once you’re done adding content to the shopping cart,